JMB-Scripts/Michaelis-Menten/README.md

 Stand-alone version for Windows, Mac, Linux are avalible to download at the end of the README

-The last version of the script is MM-fit-v5.0.py

 ## General Features:

 1- Paste kinetic data directly from Excel.